 Another crypto-friendly country you might want to consider is Portugal, where personal or individual crypto trades are exempt from VAT and there are no capital gains and income taxes.

 On the flip side, these tax exemptions don’t apply to cryptocurrency exchanges, crypto or blockchain start-ups, crypto hedge funds, and other businesses that involve crypto-related activities.
 Such businesses will be charged with a usual rate of 21% on their income.

-If you want to fly to Portugal and experience its tax treatment for individual crypto trading, you must make a qualifying investment like a piece of real estate worth 500,000 euros.
+If you want to fly to Portugal and experience its tax treatment for individual crypto trading, you must make a uqualifying investment like a piece of real estate worth 500,000 euros.
 If you’re looking for a slightly cheaper option, you can try looking for one worth 350,000 euros in urban areas that are one of several European Golden Visas programs.